ibraeksi/E-Commerce/README.md

-# Machine Learning in Finance
-Financial analysts use very large datasets containing various information on transactions, customers, money transfers, and so on.
-Therefore, there are many possible uses of machine learning in finance including trading, process automation or credit scoring.
+# Retail & E-Commerce Projects

-In this repository, I will share some of the analysis I work on using financial data.
+E-commerce companies use data to optimize everyting including understanding customer buying patterns, personalizing marketing and improving supply chain efficiency.
+In this page, I will be sharing the projects that I have worked on using publicly available e-commerce data.